 Mexico’s regional variations are significant, but the Caribbean’s more readily accessed – depart a French-speaking island in the morning, arrive at a Spanish-speaking island that afternoon, put a Dutch island on your itinerary next.

 In the Caribbean, we found it more difficult to connect with people we met from islands we visited.
 It felt like the high level of tourism created a divide that is infrequently broached by friendships.
 In Mexico, by contrast, we’ve felt welcomed.
-Here, we’ve been able to connect with Mexicans and make local we hope will last a lifetime.
+Here, we’ve been able to connect with Mexicans and make local friends we hope will last a lifetime.

 Cruising practicalities in Mexico and the Caribbean